crazyscot/tangent-lightroom/README.md

 ## What is this and who is it for?

 It's all about speed.
-If you have a lot of photos you want to make colour corrections to, it's so much faster to put the controls on a hardware panel than it is to use the mouse.
+If you have a lot of photos you want to interactively make colour corrections to, it's so much faster to put the controls on a hardware panel than it is to use the mouse.